Mobile app business plans

 Thinking of developing a mobile app?
 Done properly, app development requires a significant investment of time, money and resources.
 And therefore some careful consideration before you proceed.

-Writing a business plan for a mobile app business in advance of any development can really help to clarify your vision as well as identify the steps you need to take to maximise the return on your investment.
+Writing a business plan for a mobile app business, in advance of any development, can really help to clarify your vision as well as identify the steps you need to take to maximise the return on your investment.

-What to consider when writing a mobile app business plan
+- Decide what to consider when writing a mobile app business plan

 Mobile apps are continuing to grow in popularity year on year – in fact, mobile apps are projected to hit $188.9 billion in revenue by 2020 – up from just $88billion in 2016 (Statista).